 A Magnificent Micro Wedding Guest List

 This may be one of the best parts of having a micro wedding.
 You will significantly reduce your wedding guest list.
 Arranging your guest list can be one of the most stressful parts of your wedding planning for several reasons.
-First, there is the process of choosing, sending, and tracking rsvps.
+First is the process of choosing, sending, and tracking RSVPs.
 Second, there is the emotionally stressful part of choosing who is best to participate in your special day.

-The challenge is that it’s not proper etiquette to ask the person you’re inviting of course so if you have questions about whether someone should be invited think about these few questions.
-How long have you know the person?
+The challenge is that it’s not proper etiquette to ask the person you’re inviting, of course, so if you have questions about whether someone should be invited, think about these few questions.
+How long have you known the person?
 When did you last speak with or spend time with the person?
 What are a few words you would use to describe your relationship?
 These questions are usually helpful in deciding whom to invite if you have a limited guest list.

 I know what you’re thinking.
-What about all of those people who were expecting to be a part of a larger wedding celebration.
+What about all those people expecting to be a part of a larger wedding celebration?
 Well, you still have alternatives.
 You can always have a larger reception later if you prefer.
 That’s the amazing, flexible part about having a magnificent micro wedding.

 How a Micro Wedding Registry is Different

-A micro wedding is more intimate meaning you will get to spend more time with fewer guests.
-You will tell stories and the wedding will feel more like a fancy dinner party at times than a wedding.
+A micro wedding is more intimate, meaning you will spend more time with fewer guests.
+You will tell stories, and the wedding will sometimes feel more like a fancy dinner party than a wedding.
 This means that you may not want a traditional registry.

 Who knows, your guests may be more likely to give you cash instead of a gift at a micro wedding.
 Or they might want to be a little more creative in their gift-giving.
-After all, you chose them out of all of the people you could have invited.
-That’s pretty special and they just might show their appreciation through their gift.
+After all, you chose them from all the people you could have invited.
+That’s pretty special, and they might show appreciation through their gift.

 Another huge advantage of having a micro wedding is the cleanup and follow-up are much easier.
-Rather than scores of thank you cards and concluding the arrangements for large venues there is much less pressure whether you host a wedding in your backyard or have a beautiful destination wedding.
-After your micro wedding, you will still have work to do but not nearly as much as you would with a larger guest list.
+Rather than scores of thank you cards and concluding the arrangements for large venues, there is much less pressure whether you host a wedding in your backyard or have a beautiful destination wedding.
+After your micro wedding, you will still have work, but not as much as you would with a larger guest list.